19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001]

-(13) This section shall not apply to any SRS member whose SRS account is opened and closed within the same year.
+(13) This section shall not apply to any SRS member whose SRS account is opened and subsequently closed within the same year.

 [27/2009 wef 29/12/2009]

 [24/2001]

+(14) In this section, unless the context otherwise requires —

+(a) a reference to an SRS member making a contribution to his SRS account includes his employer making a contribution to that account on his behalf; and

+(b) a reference to a contribution of an SRS member to his SRS account includes a contribution by his employer to that account on his behalf.

+[Act 27/2009, wef Y/A 2009 & Sub Ys/A:2009-ACT-27]

 ### Buyback of preferential shares